pixano/pixano/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: ''
+title: ""
 labels: enhancement
-assignees: ''
+assignees: ""
 ---

-## Is your feature request related to a problem?
+## Feature description

-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of the feature you would want.

-## What solution would you like?
+## Expected solution

-A clear and concise description of what you want to happen.
+A clear and concise description of how you think this feature could be implemented.

 ## Additional context